learning at home

 payday

 We had our first true spring day on Sunday.
 I spent over an hour walking in my neighborhood taking it all in.
-The vitamin D was needed and I got a kick out of seeing how many of my neighbors "celebrated" the great weather.
+The vitamin D was needed and I got a kick out of seeing how many of my neighbors “celebrated” the great weather.
 There were many other walkers, runners and joggers out.
-Other neighbors … Continue reading payday
+Other neighbors Continue reading

 the state of our garden